Jamf-Concepts/remediaSOAR/README.md

 With the Jamf Pro integration, you can assign a device to a static computer group to scope a remediation policy, or send a Remote Lock command.

 With the Jamf Security Cloud integration, you can override a device’s risk score to restrict access to sensitive resources.

 &nbsp;

-## Update 2.0
-* Requires iOS 26, iPadOS 26, or visionOS 26
-* Updated to use new visual design language
-* Added support for Apple Foundations Model to locally generate insight into security alerts
-* Added Search support for alerts based on computer, alert details, and more
-* Updated the list view to show charts with alert status and severity

-&nbsp;